 Prostate and Bladder Health

 Pumpkin seeds are good for the prostate and bladder (x).
-A study conducted in 2009 showed that pumpkin seed extract helps reduce the symptoms of benign prostatic hyperplasia (BPH).
+A study conducted in 2009 showed that the extract helps reduce the symptoms of benign prostatic hyperplasia (BPH).
 BPH is a non-cancerous condition in which the prostate swells, restricting the flow of urine.
 It’s common in men over 50, and although it’s not life threatening, it can be miserable.
 The abundant magnesium and zinc in the extract reduce inflammation in the prostate, allowing more comfortable urination and less urinary retention.

-Further research suggests that taking pumpkin seeds or their products as supplements can help treat symptoms of an overactive bladder and even reduce its prevalence (x).
+Further research suggests that taking seeds or their products as supplements can help treat symptoms of an overactive bladder and even reduce its prevalence (x).
 The extract also helps the body produce nitric oxide, which relaxes muscles and arteries and is necessary for control of the voluntary muscles, which must be relaxed during urination.
 Without enough nitric oxide, the bladder doesn’t empty because its muscles stay rigid.
 By boosting nitric oxide, the extract helps reduce urinary retention (x).

 Most Americans don’t get enough magnesium in their diets, but that’s easily correctable (x).
-Pumpkin seed extract is so rich in magnesium that it’s one of its top three natural sources.
+It is so rich in magnesium that it’s one of its top three natural sources.
 Magnesium is a must-have for good heart health.
 It’s also essential for bowel and bladder functioning and cellular regeneration.
 Another benefit of the extract’s high-density magnesium is that it helps regulate blood sugar (x).